 Yes.
 You can take your appraisal qualifying education courses completely online through an accredited appraisal school, such as McKissock.
 Online appraisal schools allow you to complete your qualifying education requirements at your own pace, and on your own schedule.
 Online coursework can often be completed more quickly compared to taking in-person classes, so this is a great option if you’re eager to begin your appraisal career as soon as possible.

 While patience and commitment remain vital, strategic preparation can facilitate trusted property valuation status faster than many skilled fields.
-The timeline varies based on your target credential and state benchmarks:
+The timeline varies based on your target credential and state benchmarks.

 Gaining Supervised Experience